-Under the three-year deal with BP Amoco, Tokheim will provide new pumps that include Web browsers based on Microsoft Corp.'s Windows CE operating system.
+Under the three-year deal with BP Amoco, Tokheim Corp. is providing new pumps that include Web browsers using Microsoft Corp.’s Windows CE operating system.

 In addition to weather and traffic reports, the new pumps include a system that allows customers to reserve hotel rooms and prints booking confirmations, said John Negovetich, Tokheim’s executive vice president and chief financial officer.

-The kiosks also enable BP Amoco to track the sales of its franchisees and buying habits of customers, he said.
+The kiosks will also enable BP Amoco to track the sales of its franchisees and the buying habits of customers, he said.